samyanez94/Cosmos/README.md

 * App Store Connect
 * The app submition proccess

-Content feature in the app comes from [NASA's APOD API](https://api.nasa.gov), a service that has been offering daily pictures of our universe since 1995.
+The content feature in this app comes from [NASA's APOD API](https://api.nasa.gov), a service that has been offering daily pictures of our universe since 1995.
 It contains the largest collection of annotated astronomical images on the internet.

 ## Contributing